Elinor Florence, Author

 And here is the recreated photograph.
 I am seated second from right, and my husband in the green shirt is standing behind me.

-When the weekend event was finished and everyone had left, I took one last stroll around the grounds in the evening twilight.
-I felt as if I were surrounded by the ghosts of all the dedicated men and women who spent their wartime years here, working so hard to ensure the freedom we enjoy today.
+When the weekend event was finished, I took one last stroll around the grounds in the evening twilight.
+I felt surrounded by the ghosts of all the dedicated men and women who spent their wartime years here, working so hard to ensure the freedom we enjoy today.

 Lest we forget.